bids-standard/.github/CONTRIBUTING.md

 [Contributors wiki page](https://github.com/bids-standard/bids-specification/wiki/Recent-Contributors)
 according to the instructions listed there.

+!!! note "Why it matters."

+    BIDS contributors get to vote every year to elect new members of the BIDS steering group.
+    So by contributing to BIDS and making sure your contribution is listed, you can also ensure your voice is heard with regards to where BIDS is going.

 ### List of BIDS contributors

 You can see a list of contributors in the